SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ### Setup/configure SAP AEM broker service

 > aside negative
-> **You can skip over this step if you have used the CI/CD tool to automate the configuration in the previous step.**
+> **You can skip over this step for configuring the AEM queues if you have used the CI/CD tool in section 5 to automate the configuration in the previous step.
+Resume with the Integration Suite flow configuration next.**

 In this section we will create the required input queues for your integration flows.
 - Go to Cluster Manager -> {your service} -> Manage -> Queues - to open the Broker UI